Hikakin: 2015–2023: Mainstream success

-On August 14, 2015, he released "YouTube Theme Song" which was produced in collaboration with his older brother, Seikin.
-Taking this opportunity, he began to produce music as Hikakin & Seikin.
-The "YouTube Theme Song" reached number 78 on the Billboard Japan Hot 100.
-As of 2024, it has surpassed 100 million views, which is by far the most viewed video on his channel "HikakinTV".
+On August 14, 2015, Hikakin released "YouTube Theme Song" which he co-produced with his older brother, Seikin.
+From this point, the pair began to produce music as Hikakin & Seikin.
+"YouTube Theme Song" reached number 78 on the Billboard Japan Hot 100.
+As of 2024, it has surpassed 100 million views, becoming the most-viewed video on his channel "HikakinTV".
+In November of the same year, "HikakinTV" surpassed 2.57 million subscribers, making it the most-subscribed-to YouTube channel in Japan.

-On December 22, 2017, he became the first YouTuber to appear on Music Station Super Live.
-On May 12, he collaborated with members of SMAP on Fuji Television's SMAPxSMAP.
+On December 22, 2017, Hikakin became the first YouTuber to appear on Music Station Super Live.
+On May 12, he worked with members of SMAP on Fuji Television's SMAPxSMAP.
+In 2019, Forbes Japan included him in its "Top Influencers 50" list.

-On April 10, 2020, Hikakin discussed COVID-19 with Tokyo Governor Yuriko Koike.
-The meeting was made possible by Governor Koike responding to Hikakin's suggestion.
-The video was not meant to be monetized and can be viewed ad-free, making it easy to spread.
-In an interview with BuzzFeed News, Hikakin spoke about the dialogue, saying, "We are called YouTubers and influencers, but we are in a position to deliver information to young people, so I think we should use that to deliver accurate information to as many people as possible.
-I hope that what I share will help at least one person in the future."

-On December 8, 2020, the video was ranked No. 1 in the "Domestic Annual Top Trending Ranking" announced by YouTube official.
+On April 10, 2020, on his YouTube channel, Hikakin posted a video featuring a conversation with Tokyo Governor Yuriko Koike about the COVID-19 pandemic, in response to Hikakin's suggestion.
+This video was viewed more than seven million times within 24 hours of its release.
+Forbes Japan stated this video is "easy to spread" because it was not monetized and included no advertisements.
+In an interview with BuzzFeed Japan, he later stated he believed influencers should use their platforms to provide accurate information to young people and hoped his content would benefit others in the future.
+On December 8, 2020, the video was ranked number one in YouYube's official list of "Domestic Annual Top Trending Ranking".